realjhoo/fullstack-project-10/README.md

 # Project Description

-This full-stack uses React, Node, Express, SQLite and Squelize to create and manage courses.
+This full-stack uses React, Node, Express, SQLite and Sequelize to create and manage courses.

 ## How do I use this App?